247Max/website/src/_content/en/sitemap/index.md

 ---
 title: Sitemap
-meta-description: All the pages of 247max.fr
+metaDescription: All the pages of 247max.fr
 translatedUrl: /plan-du-site/
 ---